python-adaptive/paper/paper.md

 ## A parallelizable adaptive integration algorithm based on cquad

 #### The `cquad` algorithm belongs to a class that is parallelizable.
-In Sec. @sec:review we mentioned the doubly-adaptive integration algorithm `CQUAD`.[@Gonnet2010] This algorithm uses a Clenshaw-Curtis quadrature rules [@Clenshaw1960] of increasing degree $d$ in each interval.
+In Sec. @sec:review we mentioned the doubly-adaptive integration algorithm `CQUAD` [@Gonnet2010].
+This algorithm uses a Clenshaw-Curtis quadrature rules of increasing degree $d$ in each interval [@Clenshaw1960].
 The error estimate is $\sqrt{\int{\left(f_0(x) - f_1(x)\right)^2}}$, where $f_0$ and $f_1$ are two successive interpolations of the integrand.
 To reach the desired total error, intervals with the maximum absolute error are improved.
 Either (1) the degree of the rule is increased or (2) the interval is split if either the function does not appear to be smooth or a rule of maximum degree ($d=4$) has been reached.